JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 ## Generalizing to multidimensional arrays

-For both forward- and reverse-mode rules, the first step was to write down the differential identities, which followed directly from the scalar differential identities.
+For both forward- and reverse-mode rules for matrices, the first step was to write down the differential identities, which followed directly from the scalar differential identities.
 This approach follows for arrays, but it's easier to work in component form.
 Consider the following function